Smoking in Ireland: Cigarette packaging and advertising regulations

 On 1 July 2009, Ireland banned in-store tobacco advertising and displays of tobacco products at retail outlets and new controls on tobacco vending machines (limiting them to being token-operated in registered bars and clubs only) were also introduced.
 At the same time a ban on the sale of packets of 10 cigarettes was introduced.
 Tobacco advertising had already been banned from radio, television and on billboards beforehand.
 The changes now mean that tobacco products must now be stored out of sight in closed containers behind the counter (accessible by retail staff only) and customers can be shown a card showing all available brands in a pictorial list if they wish to purchase cigarettes.
 Signs must also be shown informing customers that tobacco is sold at the premises.
 Ireland was the first country in the EU and third in the world (after Canada and Iceland) to introduce such measures, which are punishable with a fine of €3,000 and/or a six-month prison sentence.
 However, specialist tobacco shops (of which there are fewer than six) are exempt from the new rules; all retailers selling tobacco must register with the Health Service Executive and the new laws will be enforced by environmental health officers.

 As of 1 February 2013, any tobacco product placed on the market must have graphic warnings.
-The Minister for Health, Dr. James Reilly's proposal to introduce plain tobacco packaging was approved by the Cabinet and has been in place since early 2014.
-As of September 2017 all cigarettes must remove all logos and feature plain packaging.
+The Minister for Health, Dr. James Reilly's proposal to introduce plain tobacco packaging was approved by the Cabinet.
+As of September 2017 all cigarette packaging must be sold without branding or logos and feature plain packaging.